What to do in Pai: Thailand’s hippie mountain escape

 Pai is as opposite to Bangkok as humanly possible.
 It is a little hippie haven in a small village that immediately winds you down.
 I am not gonna lie, Pai is a touristy town and it lacks the authenticity of other areas in Thailand.
 Everything, from businesses to restaurants and accommodations are targeting Western visitors.
 That being said, it was a nice stop for us to unwind after a few months of traveling.
 And despite being a tourist hotspot, that doesn’t mean that you cannot find authentic things to discover, especially when you explore the surrounding areas.
 Let’s dive into what to do in Pai, one lazy day at a time!

-* Since I need to maintain Feast of Travel, it is possible that this post contains affiliate links.
+what to do in pai thailand * Since I need to maintain Feast of Travel, it is possible that this post contains affiliate links.
 It does not affect you in any way, but if you want to read more about it, you can have a look at the Trusted companies page.

 Top 10 things to do in Pai, Thailand